 It was an ordinary office, just one of those set aside for use by the Gohik Urgraon in their co-ordination of city-repairs after the Quake.
 Chairs, desks, shelves, a chart-screen, and that's about all.

-While we were finding our seats, the mood in the room seemed divided, with most of us ready to follow any lead.
+While we were finding our seats, most of us were ready to follow any lead.
 I heard

 neighbour Zemed Merr remark quite loudly, "The city will be better off

 without him."
 I guess someone must have expressed to him some unease at the

 Daon's departure.
 Fact is, every one of us felt that the loss was strange.
 We were in sore need of guidance.

 Stackham, as soon as we'd all scraped and jostled into our places, walked over to the chart-screen.
 He said, "Now, people.
 A new age is upon us.
 Listen while I tell you we shall re-tool our way of life."